A History of Facebook Advertising Panics (And How iOS 14 Ranks Among Them)

 2021: Apple Takes a Stand for Privacy

-Starting in early 2021, Apple announced a forthcoming policy which will restrict targeting on Facebook and other apps.
+Starting in early 2021, Apple announced a forthcoming policy which restricts targeting on Facebook and other apps.

-When it goes into effect, iOS 14 will ask Facebook users if they want to allow the app to track them on other websites.
-When users opt out, Facebook’s advertisers will no longer be able to track or retarget them – at least not in the same way.
+When it goes into effect, iOS 14 asked Facebook users if they want to allow the app to track them on other websites.
+When users opt out, Facebook’s advertisers are no longer be able to track or retarget them – at least not in the same way.

 For example, if one of these opted-out iOS users clicks on your ad and then completes a purchase on your website, the event will be untraced and unattributed to your ad.
-Because of this, Facebook is rolling out an alternative called Aggregated Event Measurement which will come into effect after the iOS prompt happens.
+Because of this, Facebook rolled out an alternative called Aggregated Event Measurement, which came into effect after the iOS prompt happened.

 The Rollercoaster Dips and Dives Forward